draftbit/hapi-airtable-authentication-plugin/README.md

 });
 ```

+In Airtable, you must have a table called `Users`, with the following columns:

+- `email`, of type Email
+- `login_code`, of type Single line text
+- `email_confirmed`, of type Checkbox

 The following three routes will be added to your server:

 - `/verify` - Generates a JWT token and triggers the first step in the authentication process, calling `verifyCallback`.
 The following query parameters are required: